jjwithanr/obsidian_bible_study/docs/Old Testament/Proverbs/Proverbs22.md

 #### v.10
 >Drive out the mocker, and out goes strife; quarrels and insults are ended.

 If I were not present, would strife, quarrels, and insults be ended?
-The fear of the Lord strikes my heart at the searching question.
+The fear of the Lord strikes my heart at this searching question.
 Lord, help me be an edifying member of your church who is quick to forgive and humble myself.
 #jj

 #### v.11
 >He who loves a pure heart and whose speech is gracious will have the king for his friend.

-My heart strays from purity when my speech strays grace-filled words.
+I know my heart strays from purity when my speech strays from grace-filled words.
 Lord, help me.
 #jj